cloe-lang/doc/overview/concept.md

 (universe)
 ```

-To start modeling a program, let's cut it out from the universe.
+Next let's cut a program out from the universe in order to model it.
 Then it is clearly visible that what we focus on are only the program and
-the others but nothing else.
+the rest but nothing else.

 ```
 +---------+